artikcloud/sample-java-workWithAWSKinesis/README.md

   Received 11 records. sleep for 2s ...
   ~~~

- 5. After you are done, you can delete the subscription by running the following command:
+ 4. After you are done, you can delete the subscription by running the following command:
   ~~~shell
   java -jar sub-kinesis-to-akc-x.x.jar -del ARTIKCLOUD_SUBSCRIPTION_ID  -t ARTIKCLOUD_TOKEN
   ~~~
-  You get your subscription ID when making the subscription earlier.
+  You get your subscription ID when creating the subscription earlier.
+You should definitely delete the subscription should you want to start over with Step 1.

 The subscription created in Step 1 is to forward all device data of this user to Kinesis.
-If you have multiple devices sending data to ARTIK Cloud, you will see all of them in the log of Kinesis Stream reader app.
+If you have multiple devices sending data to ARTIK Cloud, you will see all of them in the printout of Kinesis Stream reader app.